 The fennel seed is ground and steam distilled to produce the essential oil.
 It is helpful for relieving digestive and menstrual issues, but also highly regarded for the benefits it provides to the respiratory system by acting as a decongestant and thinning out mucus.
 The scent of fennel is spicy and peppery with a hint of licorice.

-It blends well with lavender and lemon and can provide its range of benefits when used topically when diluted with an essential oil or when inhaled in aromatherapy through a room or personal essential oil diffuser like Happy or Vibrant MONQ.
+It blends well with lavender and lemon and can provide its range of benefits when used topically when diluted with a carrier oil or used aromatically in a room or personal essential oil diffuser like Happy or Vibrant MONQ.

 Citronella essential oil comes from the leaves of a tropical grass.
 It is best known as an insect repellent but has also long been used to help with alleviating aches and pains.
 The oil can also be helpful for fatigue, colds, flu, minor infections, and headaches.